Apocalypse Now: Adaptation

-Although inspired by Joseph Conrad's Heart of Darkness, the film deviates extensively from its source material.
+Although inspired by Joseph Conrad's Heart of Darkness, it is not a direct adaptation.
 The novella, based on Conrad's experience as a steamboat captain in Africa, is set in the Congo Free State during the 19th century.
 Kurtz and Marlow (whose corresponding character in the movie is Capt.
 Willard) work for a Belgian trading company that brutally exploits its native African workers.

 After arriving at Kurtz's outpost, Marlow concludes that Kurtz has gone insane and is lording over a small tribe as a god.
-The novella ends with Kurtz dying on the trip back and the narrator musing about the darkness of the human psyche: "the heart of an immense darkness".
+The novella ends with Kurtz dying on the trip back and the narrator musing about the darkness of the human psyche: "the heart of an immense darkness."
 In the novella, Marlow is the pilot of a river boat sent to collect ivory from Kurtz's outpost, only gradually becoming infatuated with Kurtz.
-In fact, when he discovers Kurtz in terrible health, Marlow makes an effort to bring him home safely.
+In fact, when he discovers Kurtz in terrible health, Marlow makes an effort to bring him home safely (which Willard also does in Milius's draft screenplay).
 In the film, Willard is an assassin dispatched to kill Kurtz.
-Nevertheless, the depiction of Kurtz as a god-like leader of a tribe of natives and his malarial fever, Kurtz's written exclamation "Exterminate all the brutes!" (which appears in the film as "Drop the bomb.
+Nevertheless, the depiction of Kurtz as a god-like leader of a tribe of natives, Kurtz's written exclamation "Exterminate all the brutes!" (which appears in the film as "Drop the bomb.
 Exterminate them all!") and his last words "The horror!
 The horror!" are taken from Conrad's novella.

 Coppola argues that many episodes in the film—the spear and arrow attack on the boat, for example—respect the spirit of the novella and in particular its critique of the concepts of civilization and progress.
-Other episodes adapted by Coppola, the Playboy Playmates' (Sirens) exit, the lost souls, "take me home" attempting to reach the boat and Kurtz's tribe of (white-faced) natives parting the canoes (gates of Hell) for Willard, (with Chef and Lance) to enter the camp are likened to Virgil and "The Inferno" (Divine Comedy) by Dante.
+Other episodes adapted by Coppola—the Playboy Playmates' (Sirens) exit, the lost souls ("take me home") attempting to reach the boat, and Kurtz's tribe of (white-faced) natives parting the canoes (gates of Hell) for Willard (with Chef and Lance) to enter the camp—are likened to Virgil and "The Inferno" (Divine Comedy) by Dante.
 While Coppola replaced European colonialism with American interventionism, the message of Conrad's book is still clear.